vierge-noire/cakephp-fixture-factories/docs/setup.md

 ## Setup

-Once you have installed the package via composer...
+Once you have installed the package via composer, the test suite light should be configured.
+This section describes the basic steps to take.
+You will find the official documentation for the test suite light package [here](https://github.com/vierge-noire/cakephp-test-suite-light#cakephp-test-suite-light).

 ### Listeners